krgujara/NoSqlDatabase/README.md

 3. Database supports addition and deletion of Key/Valye Pairs and also allows editing the values including addition and/or deletion of relationships, editing metadata, and replacing the existing value's instance with a new instance.
 Editing of Keys is forbidden.

+4. It has the feature to on-command persist the database contents in the XML file.
+The process is also reversible.  e.g., the database can be restored or augmented from an existing XML file as well as write its contents out to an XML file.

+5. It supports queries for:
+◦ The value of a specified key.
+◦ The children of a specified key.
+◦ The set of all keys matching a specified pattern which defaults to all keys.
+◦ All keys that contain a specified string in their item name ◦ All keys that contain a specified string in their category name ◦ All keys that contain a specified string in their template data section when that makes sense.
+◦ All keys that contain values written within a specified time-date interval.
+If only one end of the interval is provided  takes the present as the other end of the interval.

+6. Each query accepts a list of keys4 and returns a collection of keys from the list that match the query.

+7. Supports making the same kinds of queries, cited in 6th bullet, on the set of keys returned by an earlier query.

+8. Supports forming a union of the keys from two or more earlier queries.

+Used Regex Pattern Matching for the query types described above.